KenKundert/nestedtext/doc/file_format.rst

 **Dictionary items**:

-    If the line is not a string-item or a list item and it contains a colon followed by a space (':␣') or newline that does not fall within a quoted key, the line is considered a *dict-item*.
+    If the line is not a string-item or a list item and it contains a colon followed by either a space (':␣') that does not fall within a quoted key or is followed by a newline, the line is considered a *dict-item*.
 Adjacent dict-items with the same indentation level are combined into a dictionary with their order being retained.
 Each dict-item consists of a key, the colon, and a value.
-A key must be a string, it must not contain a newline, and it must be quoted if it contains a line-type tag or has leading or trailing spaces.
-A key is quoted if it is delimited by matching single or double quote characters.
+A key must be a string, it must not contain a newline, and it must be quoted if it starts with a line-type or string-type tag or it contains a dict-item tag or if it is delimited by matching quote characters or has leading or trailing spaces.
+A key is quoted by delimiting it with matching single or double quote characters.
+Double quotes are used if the key contains a single quote character and a single quotes are used if the key contains a double quote character.
+A key that requires quoting must not contain both single and double quote characters.

 **Values**: